message/iata/DK.md

 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals or residents of Denmark;
-- residents of Australia, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Israel, Italy, Korea (Rep.), Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland and Thailand;
+- residents of Australia, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Rwanda, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland and Thailand;
 - spouses, partners, parents, children, fiances, sisters, brothers or grandparents of a person residing in Denmark.
 They must present proof confirming their relationship;
 - boyfriends or girlfriends of a person residing in Denmark.
 They must present a printed 'Solemn declaration on relationship for use in connection with entry';
 - passengers with a diplomatic passport;